paulatulis/pt-website-fe/content/blog/golden_coding_hours/index.md

 ---
-title: Golden Coding Hours
+title: Go for the gold
 date: "2019-10-18T22:40:32.169Z"
 description: When I worked at The Muse, talking about how to be productive in the office was a big topic of discussion.
 Not only did the editorial team give great advice to readers...
 ---
 When I worked at The Muse, talking about how to be productive in the office was a big topic of discussion.
 Not only did the editorial team give great advice to readers (shout out to [Jenni Maier](https://www.themuse.com/advice/heres-how-to-succeed-when-youre-not-an-early-bird-or-a-night-owl) and [Adrian Granzella Larssen](https://www.themuse.com/advice/trust-me-this-time-management-strategy-never-fails)) but because the office was an open floor plan, it was an important skill set to sharpen.

-One of the concepts that’s stuck with me is the idea of golden hours: that daily window of time during which you are most productive.
+One of the concepts that stuck with me is the idea of golden hours: that daily window of time during which one is most productive.
 [Golden hours](https://www.themuse.com/advice/trust-me-this-time-management-strategy-never-fails) are near and dear to my heart because I only have so many of them.
-And it turns out that golden *coding* hours are even harder to collect.
+And it turns out that golden *coding* hours are even more rare.
 Sure, there’s a wealth of silver and bronze hours, but as for the time when I can count on a pure flow state just between VS Code and myself…that’s the good stuff, and it doesn’t grow on trees.

 <p align="center">
   <img width="460" height="300" src="./productive.png">